 Murray State College (Tishomingo)

 Murray State College is located in Tishomingo, one of the oldest towns in the state and the capital of the Chickasaw Nation.
-Today, the historic town remains small but culturally rich.
+The historic town remains small but culturally rich.
 It's located near Lake Texoma, one of the largest manmade lakes in the world.

-Those looking for online colleges among the best colleges in Oklahoma will find a number of distance education degrees at Murray State College.
-There are also study abroad opportunities for most students.
+Those looking for online college study in Oklahoma can find a number of distance education options at Murray State College.
+Several study abroad opportunities are available as well.

 Seminole State College (Seminole)

-As one of the best Oklahoma community colleges, Seminole State College says its mission is to empower people for lifelong learning, academic success and personal development.
+The mission of Seminole State College is to empower students for lifelong learning, academic success and personal development.
 To that end, it offers a range of educational programs ranging from remedial classes to transfer degrees.